uperl/App-cpangitify/README.md

 ## --backpan\_index\_url

-The URL to use for the backpan index
+The URL to use for the BackPAN index

 ## --backpan\_url

-The URL to use for backpan
+The URL to use for BackPAN

 ## --metacpan\_url